Concussion Treatment

 Treatment is important and helpful in two situations:

-1. During the first 4 weeks after a concussion - Treatment can significantly reduce the risk of ongoing symptoms, and reduce the time someone is medically cleared to return to sport/work.
+During the first 4 weeks after a concussion - Treatment can significantly reduce the risk of ongoing symptoms, and reduce the time someone is medically cleared to return to sport/work.
+Concussion clinics using up to date protocols have shown that the risk for chronic concussions decreases from 30-40% without treatment to 5% with treatment.

 How does Concussion Treatment work?